dumtux/jetson-custom-logo/readme.md

 > # ...
 > $ sudo ./flash.sh -r -k BMP --image <path to custom logo blob> <board> mmcblk0p1
 > ```

+Now turn off the Jetson module, remove recovery jumper, and boot into normal mode.
+The new log should be shown!

+## Troubleshooting

+There are many similar articles and blogs related to customize Jetson module logo.
+Many errors are related to the flashing step, by choosing incorrect board name.
+For more information about board names, the best resource is Nvidia's official documentation: [Flashing and Booting the Target Device](https://docs.nvidia.com/jetson/archives/l4t-archived/l4t-3251/index.html#page/Tegra%20Linux%20Driver%20Package%20Development%20Guide/flashing.html)